yext/answers-search-ui/README.md

   formEl: '.js-directAnswer-feedback-form',         // optional, the form used for submitting the feedback
   thumbsUpSelector: '.js-directAnswer-thumbUp',      // optional, the selector to bind ui interaction to for reporting
   thumbsDownSelector: '.js-directAnswer-thumbDown', // optional, the selector to bind ui interaction to for reporting
-  viewDetailsText: 'View Details'                   // optional, the display text for the View Details click to action link })
+  viewDetailsText: 'View Details',                  // optional, the display text for the View Details click to action link
+  positiveFeedbackSrText: 'This answered my question', //optional, the screen reader text for positive feedback on the answer
+  negativeFeedbackSrText: 'This did not answer my question', //optional, the screen reader text for negative feedback on the answer
+  footerTextOnSubmission: 'Thank you for your feedback!' //optional, the footer text to display on submission of feedback })
 ```